 - Annual operating costs for fixed-route and paratransit services are based on the most recent adopted budget (FY23).
-These costs include the cost to operate and maintain existing services and facilities, such as administrative buildings, maintenance facilities, and transit hubs. - An annual inflation rate of 2.28% was used for all operating cost projections, based on the average Consumer Price Index (CPI) historical data from 2013-2022. - Annual operating costs for future service enhancements are based on the projected annual service hours and cost per revenue hour of \$110.16 for fixed-route service and \$51.41 for paratransit service (both in FY23). - Implementing the new route alignments represents increased levels of service in improvements such as Route 14, Route 19, and Route 23 with no additional costs. - As ADA paratransit service is not required for express routes or MOD, it is assumed that any express and MOD would not require complementary ADA paratransit services if implemented.
+These costs include the cost to operate and maintain existing services and facilities, such as administrative buildings, maintenance facilities, and transit hubs. - An annual inflation rate of 2.75% was used for all operating cost projections, based on the average Consumer Price Index (CPI) historical data from 2013-2023. - Annual operating costs for future service enhancements are based on the projected annual service hours and cost per revenue hour of \$110.16 for fixed-route service and \$51.41 for paratransit service (both in FY23). - As ADA paratransit service is not required for express routes or MOD, it is assumed that any express and MOD would not require complementary ADA paratransit services if implemented.